HOW TO QUIT SMOKING IN THREE DAYS

 Copyright March 23, 1991

 When I was in high school I was determined not to get caught up in the smoking craze that was popular amongst some of my friends.
-When we were juniors my friend came to me and stated he was hooked on smoking cigarettes and wanted to quite.
+When we were juniors my friend came to me and stated he was hooked on smoking cigarettes and wanted to quit.
 Since he was in my circle of best friends, I asked him to teach me how to smoke and I would find a way for us to quite.
 He reluctantly agreed to teach me.
 It took eighteen years to find a way to quit smoking.
 I have been off now for Thirty-two years (2013).
 So, if you are still hooked here is the method I found to be successful.

 This method for breaking the smoking habit is based on the work of Dr. Ivan Pavlov in developing the theory of “Conditioned Response” and my own experience as a smoker of eighteen years.
 Dr. Pavlov is well known for his experiment where he trained a dog to salivate at the sound of a bell.
 The following method applies the technology of “Conditioned Response” to the smoking habit and redirects the response to complete the transaction begun by the stimulus.
 The stimulus is then removed by soliciting the aid of a “Higher Power.”
-This method is as scientific as teaching a dog to sit or rollover, we can be trained to “Quit Smoking” or for that matter train ourselves to do anything.
+This method is as scientific as teaching a dog to sit or roll over, we can be trained to “Quit Smoking” or for that matter train ourselves to do anything.

 THE SMOKING HABIT AS A CONDITIONED RESPONSE

 The first step in stopping smoking is to identify the stimulus received that causes the response to want to “light-up”.
-For me the stimulus was an empty feeling in my chest that signaled my need for nicotine.
+For me, the stimulus was an empty feeling in my chest that signaled my need for nicotine.
 Once the stimulus is identified the response can be redirected.

 REDIRECTING THE RESPONSE